docker-archive/docker-ce/components/cli/docs/deprecated.md

 (as they are either on kernel 4.x, or have support for multiple lowerdirs backported), there is no reason to keep maintaining the `overlay` storage driver.

+### device mapper storage driver

+**Deprecated in Release: v18.09.0**

+The `devicemapper` storage driver is deprecated in favor of `overlay2`, and will be removed in a future release.
+Users of the `devicemapper` storage driver are recommended to migrate to a different storage driver, such as `overlay2`, which is now the default storage driver.

+The `devicemapper` storage driver facilitates running Docker on older (3.x) kernels that have no support for other storage drivers (such as overlay2, or AUFS).

+Now that support for `overlay2` is added to all supported distros (as they are either on kernel 4.x, or have support for multiple lowerdirs backported), there is no reason to continue maintenance of the `devicemapper` storage driver.

 ### Reserved namespaces in engine labels